Bladder Clinics

 Surgery

-To remove the bladder and make a new way for you to pass urine.
 In men, surgery normally removes the prostate gland and glands that store semen (seminal vesicles).
 This is because bladder cancer can come back in this area.
 In women, the surgery consists of usually removing the womb and fallopian tubes.
 Sometimes the surgeon removes your ovaries and part of the vagina.
 After surgery, there are several ways to pass urine.

 - a bag outside the body to collect urine (urostomy or ileal conduit)

-- a new bladder made (bladder reconstruction)
+- a new bladder constructed (bladder reconstruction)

 Chemotherapy

 Chemotherapy is normally given before surgery or radiotherapy to shrink the tumour.
 It helps the treatment work better and also lowers the risk of cancer coming back later.
-Chemotherapy can also be given during radiotherapy (chemoradiation) which improve the efficacy of radiation.
+Chemotherapy can also be given during radiotherapy (chemoradiation) which improves the efficacy of radiation.
 Sometimes chemotherapy is given after surgery when it was not given before surgery.

 Radiotherapy